tarbaugh/pytess/README.md

 py -m venv env
 ```

-Make sure the Images folder is populated with images labeled in integer order
+Make sure the Images folder is populated with images labeled in integer order.
 The default file type is .tiff, but this can be changed with -T/--type in the CLI (use -h for more info).
 Then, install the required python packages with
 ```bash
 pip3 install -r requirements.txt
 ```